Ricardo Pepi: FC Dallas

 On June 11, 2019, Pepi was loaned to North Texas SC parent club FC Dallas on a short-term loan ahead of their U.S. Open Cup match against OKC Energy.
 The next day, Pepi made his competitive debut for FC Dallas against OKC Energy, starting in the 4–0 victory at Toyota Stadium.
 He appeared again for FC Dallas in the next round on June 19, starting in the 2–1 defeat.

 On June 21, 2019, Pepi was signed by FC Dallas to a homegrown player deal, becoming the club's fourth youngest academy signing at 16 years and 163 days old.
-The next day, on June 22, Pepi made his Major League Soccer debut, coming on as an 84th minute substitute in a 3–0 home victory over Toronto FC.
+The next day, on June 22, Pepi made his Major League Soccer debut, coming on as an 84th-minute substitute in a 3–0 home victory over Toronto FC.
 He finished his first season with FC Dallas with nine appearances and 0 goals.

 On March 7, 2020, Pepi scored his first professional goal for FC Dallas, a 96th-minute equalizer in a 2–2 draw against the Montreal Impact.
 He scored his second goal of the season on September 9 in a 3–2 defeat away against Minnesota United.
-On November 22, Pepi scored a very late equalizer for FC Dallas in second half stoppage time of the first round of the 2020 MLS Cup Playoffs against the Portland Timbers.
+On November 22, Pepi scored an equalizer for FC Dallas after trailing 1–0 in second-half stoppage time in the first round of the 2020 MLS Cup Playoffs against the Portland Timbers.
 The match would eventually be decided in a penalty shootout, with Pepi converting his penalty in the lead up to FC Dallas advancing 8–7.